ricallinson/pushr/README.md

     ./bin/pushr
     > Message to push
-    > Aother meeage to push
+    > Another message to push